florentpoujol/Daneel/docs/docs/files/lang.md

 Your localized strings may contains placeholders that are meant to be replaced with other values before being displayed.
 A placeholder is a sequence of any characters prefixed with a semicolon.
-You may pass a placeholder/replacement table as the second parameter of `Get()`.
+You may pass a placeholder/replacement table as the second parameter of `Lang.Get()`.

-    function LangEnglish()
-        return {
+    Lang.dictionariesByLanguage.english = {
         welcome = "Welcome :playername, have a nice play !"
     }
-    end

     Lang.Get( "welcome" ) -- returns "Welcome :playername, have a nice play !"
     Lang.Get( "welcome", { playername = "John" } ) -- returns "Welcome John, have a nice play !"

-Note that any strings, not just the localized strings, may benefits from the placeholder/replacement with `Daneel.Utilities.ReplaceInString(string, replacements)` (in this case, the placeholders are not prefixed by a semicolon).
+Note that any strings, not just the localized strings, may benefits from the placeholder/replacement with `Daneel.Utilities.ReplaceInString(string, replacements)`.

 <a name="updating-the-language"></a>
 ## Updating the language

-You may register the game objects that display a text via a `TextRenderer` or `GUI.TextArea` ([see the GUI script](/docs/gui#textarea)) with `Lang.RegisterForUpdate(gameObject, key[, replacements])`, or listen to the `OnLangUpdate` event in order to automatically update the languages lines when the current language is modified.
+You may register the game objects that display a text via a `TextRenderer` or `GUI.TextArea` ([see the GUI script](/docs/gui#textarea)) with `Lang.RegisterForUpdate(gameObject, key[, replacements])`, or listen to the `OnLangUpdate` global event in order to automatically update the languages lines when the current language is modified.

-Call `Lang.Update(language)` with the new current language as argument to update the current language and fire the `OnLangUpdate` event.
+Call `Lang.Update(language)` with the new current language as argument to update the current language and fire the `OnLangUpdate` global event.
-Get the current language at any time via `Lang.Config.current`.
+You can get the current language at any time via the `Lang.Config.current` property.

     gameObject.textRenderer.text = Lang.Get( "welcome" )
     Lang.RegisterForUpdate( gameObject, "welcome" )

     print( gameObject.textRenderer.text ) -- "Welcome :playername, have a nice play !"
-    Lang.Update( "French" )
-    print( gameObject.textRenderer.text ) -- "Bienvenu :playername, bon jeu !"
+    Lang.Update( "french" ) -- Always use lower case language name print( gameObject.textRenderer.text ) -- "Bienvenu :playername, bon jeu !"

-    -- just listen to the OnLangUpdate event to update something else than a TextRenderer or a TextArea -- in this example, the text of a GUI.Toggle component Daneel.Event.Listen( "OnLangUpdate", function()
+    -- Just listen to the OnLangUpdate event to update something else than a TextRenderer or a GUI.TextArea -- in this example, the text of a GUI.Toggle component Daneel.Event.Listen( "OnLangUpdate", function()
         gameObject.toggle.text = Lang.Get( "Whatever" )